Montana-Media-Arts/220-creative-coding2-Spring2021/modules/week-1/_posts/2017-01-03-instructors.md

 <div id="Bio" class="tabcontent" markdown="1">
 <p>Michael Cassens is a teacher, a computer scientist, a creative technologist, a gamer, a game developer, and a mobile application developer.
 His current practice and research revolve on how to become a better instructor, how to use gaming practices and theories to deliver better course content and build better and more interesting games for the market place using different games engines and mobile platforms.</p>

-<p>Some of his favorite games are:
+Some of his favorite games are:

   * Mario Bros
   * Clash of Clans
   * Life is Strange